sound-data/DEER-Prototypes-EnergyPlus/scripts/Readme.md

 ### Creating CEDARS long formatted loadshapes:
-1. Run the above processes (either Residential or Commercial applies) from **data transformation directory** with the new update.
+1. Run the aforementioned scripts (SFm.py, MFm.py, DMo.py, or Com.py applies) from **data transformation directory** with the new update.
-2. Note new outputs "CEDARS_long_ls_XXXX" from the scripts, these will be the new CEDARS long formatted loadshapes containing the hourly consumption data
+2. Note new outputs "CEDARS_long_ls_XXXX" in the section commented "export CEDARS long 8760 csv" from the scripts,  these will be the new CEDARS long formatted loadshapes containing the hourly consumption data.
+The user should rename this output name to represent the corresponding measure(s) being processed.